gerardroche/sublime-sesame/README.md

 ## QUICK START

-Set the location of your projects:
+Set the location of your projects and press `ctrl+alt+o` for prompt open project.

 `Menu > Preferences > Settings`